sowmith78/OSS/README.md

 ## Build Maven Project
 - If the project is not imported as Maven Project
-	- Right click on project > configure > convert to Maven Project
+	- Right click project > Configure > Convert to Maven Project
-- Right click project > run as > Maven Build > write goals as clean install and the click on OK. check if your build is success or not.
+- Right click project > Run As > Maven build > write goals as 'clean install' and then Click OK.
+Check if your build is success or not.
-- After the maven build, Right click on the project and click Refresh.
+- After the Maven build, Right click project and Click Refresh.

 ## Run Project
 - Right click project > run as > run on server